lucas-salas/servicenow-delivery-automation/README.md

 ## Future Improvements

-- Direct ServiceNow API integration (eliminate CSV export step)
+- Turn into a proper web app
-- Support for additional data fields
+- Support a 'misc' device section (not all devices have barcodes)
 - Automated work note posting

 ## Contributing